DHTMLX/docs-todolist/docs/api/events/collapsetask_event.md

 ### Description

-@short: fires when collapsing a task
+@short: Fires when collapsing a task

 ### Usage